will62794/tlaplus_repl/README.md

 # TLA+ REPL

 This is a Python based REPL for evaluating TLA+ expressions.
-It provides an easy, interactive way to debug TLA+ expressions and can help when learning or experimenting with TLA+.
+It provides an easy, interactive way to debug TLA+ expressions and can help when learning or experimenting with the language.
 It uses the TLC model checker to evaluate TLA+ expressions.

 Usage:

 ```
-python tla_repl.py
+$ python tla_repl.py
 ```

 Demo: